LLM-Guided Task- and Affordance-Level Exploration in Reinforcement Learning: Method

 As summarized in Alg.~\ref{alg:taskplan} and visualized in Fig.~\ref{fig:taskplanning_detailed}, the task-level prompt \(\mathcal{T}\) translates a high-level task description \(L\) into primitive action descriptions, such as ``\textit{Pick up the cube}'' or ``\textit{Place the box in the cupboard}''.
 Querying \(\mathcal{T}\) with \(L\) yields a sequence of Python primitives \(p_{1:n}\) (e.g., \texttt{robot.pick(object)}) for reuse across episodes.

-Affordance-level plans are often semantically multimodal.
-Although they may be semantically valid, not every mode is physically feasible.
-For example, the actions of picking and placing a box are ambiguous: a box can be grasped from the top or the side and placed horizontally or vertically.
-Placing an open box horizontally may spill its contents, whereas placing it vertically can yield an unreachable configuration for the robot.
-This example illustrates that an LLM-generated plan can be semantically sound yet physically infeasible without grounding in the real world.
+Affordance-level plans are often semantically multimodal, but not every mode is physically feasible.
+Consider placing a box in a cupboard (Fig.~\ref{fig:overview}).
+The actions of picking and placing the box are ambiguous: it may be grasped from the top or the side and placed horizontally or vertically.
+However, placing an open box horizontally may spill its contents, while placing it vertically can make it unreachable for the robot.
+This example illustrates that an LLM-generated plan can be semantically valid yet physically infeasible without grounding in the real world.
+We use this scenario as a motivating example throughout the paper and refer to it as the \taskname{PutBox} experiment.

-To address this, we introduce an affordance identifier prompt \(\mathcal{M}\) that enumerates semantically distinct affordance plans when language admits multiple modes.
+Because the LLM lacks the physical understanding required to directly select the best affordance, we introduce an affordance identifier prompt \(\mathcal{M}\) that enumerates semantically distinct affordance plans when language admits multiple modes.
 For each primitive \(p_j\), \(\mathcal{M}\) produces language descriptions \(l_{f_j^{1:m}}\) for \(m\) affordance modalities, such as ``\textit{Pick the box from the side}'' or ``\textit{Pick the box from the top}'' (see Alg.~\ref{alg:taskplan}).

 The affordance planner prompt \(\mathcal{P}\) then maps each description \(l_{f^i_j}\) to a natural-language affordance \(f_j^i\) that specifies the robot end-effector pose, rather than precise \(SE(3)\) coordinates.
 For picking tasks, affordances are specified by three attributes: position, end-effector (EE) z-axis, and EE y-axis (the facing direction of the EE and the direction in which the gripper opens).
 This lets the LLM align robot motion with environmental features effectively.
 For transport tasks, we use object-centric formulations to accommodate discrepancies between expected and actual picking poses, improving robustness and environmental adaptability.